joeytakeda/misc/table.md

 `@cRef` (canonical reference) specifies the destination of the pointer by supplying a canonical reference expressed using the scheme defined in a `refsDecl` element in the TEI header

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***  teidata.text
+*  **Datatype**: teidata.text
-*  **Note***  The value of cRef should be constructed so that when the algorithm for the resolution of canonical references (described in section  [16.2.5.
+*  **Note**: The value of cRef should be constructed so that when the algorithm for the resolution of canonical references (described in section  [16.2.5.
 Canonical References](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/SA.html#SACR) ) is applied to it the result is a valid URI reference to the intended target.
 The `refsDecl` to use may be indicated with the decls attribute.
 Currently these Guidelines only provide for a single canonical reference to be encoded on any given `ptr` element.